 A recent study showed that patients who used the mobile app were more likely to adhere to their scheduled remote monitoring transmissions than patients who used traditional bedside monitors, completing 94.6% of these transmissions successfully.
 State-of-the-art technology provides easy transmission of information anytime, anywhere, and allows patients to access device data, thereby increasing involvement and interest in heart health.

 The BlueSync Field Evaluation takes its name from Medtronic's BlueSync ® technology, which employs low-energy Bluetooth® wireless telemetry to enable patients to use their smart device, be it a smartphone or a tablet, to directly monitor their pacemaker.

 Patients do this by taking advantage of an application-based platform, the MyCareLink Heart ™ application, which can transfer data from the pacemaker to patient management networks, such as CareLink ™, without the use of a traditional bedside monitor.
 End-to-end encryption keeps pacemaker data safe.

-BlueSync enabled pacemakers include the Azure ™ pacemaker and Percepta ™, Serena ™ and Solara ™ quadripolar cardiac resynchronization therapy (TRC-Ps) pacemakers.
+BlueSync enabled pacemakers to include the Azure ™ pacemaker and Percepta ™, Serena ™, and Solara ™ quadripolar cardiac resynchronization therapy (TRC-Ps) pacemakers.
 The data collected by these devices is encrypted and sent to the CareLink network via the MyCareLink Heart mobile app, providing doctors with timely alerts about clinically relevant patient events.